Defining a Tax Lien: What You Need to Know

 If the Kansas Department of Revenue is the creditor, there is a little more protection.
 The lien itself will not be sold, but the state may well choose to levy the property and then sell it at an open auction.
 At the county level, property may also be sold via the judicial tax foreclosure process.

 Understanding how liens can be sold or transferred underscores the urgency of addressing tax liens before they escalate.
-Working with a knowledgeable collection defense lawyer in Overland Park, like the team at Law Office of Sarah Sypher LLC, can help you explore possible negotiations or settlements to prevent the unwanted transfer of your liens.
+Working with a knowledgeable collection defense lawyer in Overland Park, like the team at The Law Office of Sarah Sypher LLC, can help you explore possible negotiations or settlements to prevent the unwanted transfer of your liens.
 By taking swift action, you can mitigate the risk of an investor or third party enforcing a potentially aggressive collection strategy.